 - You showed up to a polling location in the wrong precinct

-- A poll watcher or other observer challenges your eligibility to vote
+- A poll watcher or other observer challenged your eligibility to vote

 Does a provisional ballot count as a real vote?